nizam754/python-react-connection/README.md

   - requirements.txt: Lists all Python dependencies.
   - /venv: Virtual environment directory for Python packages (usually not included in the repository or Docker container).

-## Component's functionality and the connectivity check:
+## Component's functionality and the connectivity Testing:
 1. Check Container Status

     First, ensure that both containers are up and running: